naoyamorishita/nightlight2/README.md

 7. [`calculateBuildingDensity.R`](R/preparation/calculateBuildingDensity.R), which calculates percentage of building areas within a grid.
 8. [`estimatePublicHousingSize.R`](R/preparation/estimatePublicHousingSize.R), which calculates estimated ratio of public housing area within a grid.
 I used `st_join()` function with `st_nearest_feature`, because some public housing did not intersects with building layer.

+### Note
+I gave up creating population in public housings, because NYC data did not have the column.
+However, if users are interested in to create the layer, they can refer to my R script of [`createPhPopulationLayer.R`](R/preparation/createPhPopulationLyaer.R)

 ## Discuss Analysis Ideas

 -   Compare NTL at two time points using strata of with/ withoutUse PH.